MSc Quantity Surveying

 For more detail see our full glossary of assessment terms.

-The Graduate Diploma and the MSc in Quantity Surveying are fully accredited with the Royal Institution of Chartered Surveyors (RICS) to provide acceptance on the Assessment of Professional Practice, and qualification as a Chartered Quantity Surveyor.
+The MSc in Quantity Surveying is fully accredited with the Royal Institution of Chartered Surveyors (RICS) to provide acceptance on the Assessment of Professional Practice, and qualification as a Chartered Quantity Surveyor.

 One of our main aims is to foster an active graduate community, bringing together postgraduates on taught courses and research students.